nbeaver/why-linux-is-better/why-linux-is-better.rst

 .. _Puppy Linux: http://puppylinux.org/
 .. _running from a RAM disk: https://en.wikipedia.org/wiki/List_of_Linux_distributions_that_run_from_RAM

-Very little hardware comes a `desktop version of Linux pre-installed`_, so live versions of Linux tend to work very well, since that is the most common method of installing it.
+Very little hardware comes with a `desktop version of Linux pre-installed`_, so live versions of Linux tend to work very well, since that is the almost always the way it is installed.

 .. _desktop version of Linux pre-installed: https://help.ubuntu.com/community/UbuntuPre-installed